|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Inversely, the further away from the earth a single satellite orbits, the wider the viewing angle it may have, meaning it may be more consistently reachable from any given point on the earth.
 However, the speed at which a satellite may orbit the earth at a further distance might dictate that the satellite may be unreachable for longer periods of time, or unreachable at all depending on the viewers location.

-Understanding how satellites work is essential for humanitarian organizations that plan to use satellite communications as an integral part of their own operations.
+Understanding how satellites work is essential for humanitarian organisations that plan to use satellite communications as an integral part of their own operations.

 A geosynchronous satellite will always be at a fixed altitude of 35,786 km, and will be able to reach approximately 40% of the earth’s surface in the area immediately under the satellite.
 At the closest distance there will always be a delay of at least 240 milliseconds, or 0.25 seconds between the time data/a message is sent, and when it is received on the other side.
 However, depending on the network arrangement, the speed of the physical hardware, and where the transmitter/receiver are within that 40% coverage area, latency can be greater.